Vittorio Malingri: Early life

-Early Achievements
+Early achievements

 In 1980, he began designing and building the successful Moana Series.

 When he was just 20 years old, he was the first to organize a sailing center in Cayo Largo del Sur, Cuba.
 Other future protagonists in Italian ocean sailing also worked with him there, such as Giovanni Soldini.

 After Cuba, he went to the Bahamas–for two years–where he did charters and worked in nautical tourism.
 Meanwhile, on his brief trips back to Italy, he began building the boat he had been putting money aside for since he was a boy: a Moana 33’ that he called the Huck Finn after Tom Sawyer’s friend who lived free as the wind on the banks of the Mississippi River.

 In 1988, he signed up to take part in the Ostar, the single-handed Trans-Atlantic race: the first of his dreams.
 He qualified and set off for England with his friend Luca and Anna, a girl he had just met.
 Unfortunately, during a storm, the boat capsized on the Spanish coast just outside the Strait of Gibraltar.
 The boat was beached, damaged by the rocky cliffs, but intact.
 After a tumultuous haul up the slopes of a hill, he got his boat repaired, but not in time to get to Plymouth for the start of the race.

-Vittorio and Anna got married and Manuele was born.

-While on land, Vittorio lived with his family in Valdichiascio, a small farm near Gubbio, Umbria (Italy) which became his “land base.”
+While on land, Vittorio lived with his family in Valdichiascio, a small farm near Gubbio, Umbria (Italy) which became his "land base".